Fringe Programme Style Guide

 learnt or learned?
 Learnt is traditionally British so if you're

-writing for a non-UK audience, you'll be safer using learned.
+writing for a UK audience, you'll be safer using learnt than

 licenceis the noun